The Foxfire Browser

 Stephen Ramsay

-In the very earliest days of the pandemic—January of 2020, before covid had a proper name and people in the US were just learning of a mysterious and dangerous virus emerging somewhere in China—it occurred to me that I should go back to baking bread.
+In the very earliest days of the pandemic—January of 2020, before covid had a proper name and people in the us were just learning of a mysterious and dangerous virus emerging somewhere in China—it occurred to me that I should go back to baking bread.

 At the time, that felt not only like an obvious thing to do, but vaguely original.
 For people who like to cook, baking sourdough bread with your own starter is not an obligatory achievement, and when I had learned how to do it years ago, it had seemed about as à la mode as developing expertise in lutherie or card magic.
 So when I say that it felt “original,” I mean not that no one was doing it, but only that most weren’t, and for this reason, my private impulse felt special in some way.

 But my complete lack of originality was made plain almost immediately.
 I soon realized that everyone was thinking about making sourdough boules.
-Every cooking site was suddenly talking about Brotformen, the ideal standing mixer, and the secret health benefits of wild yeast.
+Every cooking site was suddenly talking about bannetons, the ideal standing mixer, and the secret health benefits of wild yeast.
 It became hard to find ordinary bread flour.

 I’ve always felt that the idea of “memes”—as originally conceived by Richard Dawkins—mistook metaphor for mechanism.
 But even if Dawkins’s rigidly physicalist notions about culture had any truth to them, they still wouldn’t account for the strange ways in which some ideas move around without any apparent logic at all.
 Ideas not only don’t circulate the way we think they do, but don’t circulate the way we think they ought to.